 Why Not the Navy?

 The return of the Navy’s Great White Fleet from its round-the-world tour in 1908 provided von Zesch with another opportunity.
 Each ship held more than 1,000 seamen, and there were many ships.
 She organized a group of dentists and laboratories to provide dental care.
-To disguise her gender, she had checks made out to male colleagues, but von Zesch signed this one herself.
+To disguise her gender, she had checks made out to male colleagues.
 Ultimately, the Navy brass learned of her sex and she was replaced by male dentists.

 In 1915, during a visit to her sister in Cordova, Alaska, von Zesch was asked to take over the local dentist’s practice while he went on vacation.
 The idea was tempting, “for after all, my profession was not only a health service but also my means of earning a livelihood.
 And here was a field for abundant earning.”
 Von Zesch ended up working in Alaska for over 15 years, becoming the state’s first female dentist.